The Athena Swan Charter recognises advancement of gender equality: representation, progression and success for all.

 Eleven schools at Ulster currently hold Athena Swan awards.

-- The School of Nursing obtained a Silver award in the November 2018 round
+- The School of Psychology holds a Silver award

-- The School of Engineering obtained a Silver award in the April 2019 round
+- The School of Engineering holds a Silver award

-- The School of Computing, Engineering and Intelligent Systems obtained a Bronze award in the November 2015 round
+- The Belfast School of Architecture and the Built Environment holds a Bronze award

-- The School of Health Sciences obtained a Bronze award in the April 2016 round
+- The School of Health Sciences holds a Bronze award

-- The School of Computing obtained a Bronze award in the November 2016 round
+- The School of Biomedical Sciences holds a Bronze award

 - The School of Geography and Environmental Sciences holds a Bronze award

 - The School of Pharmacy and Pharmaceutical Sciences holds a Bronze award

 - The School of Sport holds a Bronze award

-- The School of Biomedical Sciences obtained a Bronze award in the November 2017 round
+- The School of Computing holds a Bronze award

 - The School of Computing, Engineering and Intelligent Systems holds a Bronze award

 For further information or if you wish to become involved in Athena Swan through the Athena Swan Committee or the Champions Network please contact Mrs Maria Loughrey, Athena Swan Officer.